110+ Independent Schools served

 The Stone House Group is named after the simple and sturdy structure where the first company meeting was held in 1999.
 Larry Eighmy, a graduate of Middlebury College, Darren Cassel, of Lehigh University, and Rob Butch of Swarthmore College, leveraged their combined expertise in facilities, energy and finance to create a company committed to providing its clients with the tools to better align their facilities with their mission.
 After graduating from summer kitchen to barn, The Stone House Group moved to the Flatiron Building on the SouthSide of Bethlehem, PA, where the firm resides today.

-We work to practice what we preach in our own backyard by advocating responsible stewardship of our community and environment.
-This focus aligns flawlessly with The Stone House Group’s mission to help our clients realize the potential within their facilities.
+We work to practice what we preach in our own backyard by advocating responsible stewardship of our community and environment, which you can read more about here.
+As of December 2022, we are Certified B Corporation, and this focus aligns flawlessly with The Stone House Group’s mission to help our clients realize the potential within their facilities.
 By providing services for academic, not-for-profit and professional clients, we conduct our business with respect for our community and environment, building relationships by championing and challenging our client’s facilities to effectively support and align with their mission.
 This transformation from space to place is “Building Stewardship”.

 Since our founding in 1999, the firm has grown from a handful of dedicated specialists to a group of over twenty professionals with backgrounds ranging from PE, CEM, CCP, LEED AP, REP, sMBA, and BECxP.
 With a foundation in facilities, energy and finance, we have grown to offer services in energy management, facilities management, sustainable design consulting and commissioning, which together improve “Building Stewardship”.
 We have served more than 300 clients globally – from Bethlehem to Beijing – and our continued relationships with our clients is one of the most important factors in making us who we are today.